ullaschadaga/GettingAndCleaningData-CourseProject/README.md

 Execute - run_analysis()

 It will produce the output file (i.e., the tidy data set) - Avg_Each_Variable_ForEach_Activity_And_Subject.csv in the same folder.

+Read CodeBook.md for more details about the script itself.